Druckansicht der Internetadresse:

 In total, the Department of Computer Science includes eight chairs and one junior research group with the following main topics:

-Applied Computer Science - Prof. Dr. Sebastian Baltes - Software EngineeringHide
+Applied Computer Science I - Prof. Dr. Sebastian Baltes - Software EngineeringHide

 Prof. Baltes